Argentina holds huge potential and is full of investment opportunities due to a variety of factors, including:

 In recent years, Argentina has become an even more attractive marketplace, with the introduction of key legislation creating more business opportunities for both local and foreigners.
 One great example of this is the creation of a new type of legal entity, the Argentine Simplified Shares Company’ (S.A.S) which has encouraged foreigners to begin commercial activities in the region.

-Why do Business in Argentina?
+Register a Business in Argentina – Why do Business in Argentina?

 Many foreign companies have chosen Argentina as their prefered Latin America jurisdiction to begin commercial operations, and are reaping the rewards.
 The business registration process is relatively straightforward when working with a local partner.